 This incredibly rare mammal is native to Central Africa, mainly residing in the Democratic Republic of the Congo.
 Despite their zebra-like stripes, they are actually more closely related to giraffes.

 The blobfish inhabits the deep waters off the coasts of Oceania, mostly mainland Australia, Tasmania, and New Zealand.
-There is primarily a gelatinous mass with a density slightly less than water and this allows it to float above the seafloor without using much energy on swimming.
+It is primarily a gelatinous mass with a density slightly less than water, which allows it to float above the seafloor without using much energy on swimming.

 They only appear so droopy once they are taken out of the sea when pressure changes drastically.